 We provide retirement benefits to our named executive officers through our tax-qualified defined benefit pension plan, our tax-qualified defined contribution plan, and non-qualified supplemental executive retirement plans ("SERPs").
 Effective January 1, 2008, we converted our traditional defined benefit pension plan to an account balance-based pension plan, which is also referred to as a cash balance plan.
 Under our cash balance plan, participants are credited with a percentage of their compensation each year and, upon termination of employment, may receive their benefit in a lump sum or in monthly installments.
-Our tax-qualified defined contribution plan ("401(k) plan") provides our eligible employees with a vehicle to defer a portion of their compensation and invest their elective deferrals in a variety of investment funds.
+Our tax-qualified defined contribution plan (the "401(k) plan") provides our eligible employees with a vehicle to defer a portion of their compensation and invest their elective deferrals in a variety of investment funds.
 In addition, the 401(k) plan provides for an employer safe harbor matching contribution to eligible participants equal to 100% of a participant's elective deferrals that are not in excess of 1% of the participant's compensation, plus 50% of the participant's elective deferrals that exceed 1% of compensation.
 In no event will the employer safe harbor matching contributions exceed 3.5% of a participant's compensation in a plan year.
+Mr. Guillaume is not eligible to participate in the cash balance plan due to his hire date.
+Mr. Guillaume, however, is eligible to receive an annual discretionary 401 (k) plan contribution from the Bank equal to a percentage of his base compensation.
 We view our retirement benefits as a means of providing financial security to our employees after they have spent a substantial portion of their careers with us.

-In addition to our cash balance plan and 401(k) plan, we also provide our Chief Executive Officer/President, Executive Vice President and Chief Operating Officer/Chief Financial Officer and Executive Vice President/Chief Credit Officer with SERP benefits.
-The SERPs serve to help us attract and retain executive talent by providing each executive with a supplemental retirement benefit equal to a specific percentage (Chief Executive

-Officer/President 16.4%, Executive Vice President and Chief Operating Officer/Chief Financial Officer 13.6%, and Executive Vice President/Chief Credit Officer 14.7%) multiplied by the average annual cash compensation earned by each executive during the three (3) completed calendar years preceding the executive's termination of employment.
+In addition to our cash balance plan and 401(k) plan, we also provide Mr. Black and Mr. Jones with SERP benefits.
+The SERPs serve to help us attract and retain executive talent by providing each executive with a supplemental retirement benefit equal to a specific percentage (Mr. Black 16.4% and Mr. Jones 13.6%) multiplied by the average annual cash compensation earned by each executive during the three (3) completed calendar years preceding the executive's termination of employment.
 The SERP benefits are intended to provide supplemental retirement benefits to the executives.
 Under the defined benefit pension plan, tax qualifications are limited by certain IRS provisions.
 We believe providing SERP benefits to our top management is consistent with the retirement benefits provided to similarly-situated executives in our peer group.
 See "Executive Compensation-Retirement Benefits".

 We have also implemented a non-qualified deferred compensation plan to provide supplemental funds for retirement for eligible employees through discretionary annual contributions made by the Bank.
-The Bank implemented the plan in December 2018.
+The non-qualified deferred compensation plan also allows eligible employees to elect to defer receipt of all or a portion of their base salary and/or bonus compensation until a future date.
+The Bank implemented this plan in December 2018.